LaurenONeill/github-slideshow/_posts/0000-01-02-LaurenONeill.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is the second slide
+This is the second slide of our project
-Use the left arrow to go back!
+Use the left arrow to go back to first page